 GS employ several different management approaches to maintain grass areas within our parks and open spaces.
 Generally, grass areas are managed either as amenity grassland, rough grassland, or as wildflower meadow.
-Within many of our larger parks, the grass is left uncut as part of the annual No Mow May campaign.
+Within many of our larger parks, the grass is left uncut as part of the annual No Mow May campaign which was also referred to as Hounslow's Natural Summer in 2024.
 For more information see the Council's webpage here.